d12frosted/elpa-mirror/gnu/vertico-readme.txt

     the point to the prompt.
   • Configurable sorting by history position, length and alphabetically.
   • Long candidates with newlines are formatted to take up less space.
-  • Deferred completion style highlighting for performance.
+  • Lazy completion candidate highlighting for performance.
   • Annotations are displayed next to the candidates (`annotation-' and `affixation-function').
   • Support for candidate grouping and group cycling commands